mahmoud-eskandari/NumToPersian/README.markdown

 # NumToPersian

-Persian Number to Words Converter
+Persian Number to Words Converter:
-Description:

 The Persian Number to Words Converter is a lightweight and versatile library designed to convert numerical values into their Persian (Farsi) word equivalents.
 Whether you're working with integers, decimals, or large numbers, this library provides accurate and human-readable Persian representations of numbers.